danielbachhuber/gutenberg-migration-guide/README.md

 This table documents common TinyMCE customizations and whether they have direct Gutenberg equivalents.

-Customization | Direct Equivalent? | Learn More
+Customization | Gutenberg Equivalent? | Learn More -|-|-
--|-|-
 `dom.DOMUtils` | No | [TinyMCE dom.DOMUTils](tinymce-dom-domutils.md)
 `Editor` | No | [TinyMCE Editor](tinymce-editor.md)